EsmaeilNourani/Deep-GDAE/README.md

 ### 1. Pre-trained word embedding models
 Download one of the following pre trained word embedding files:
-Add the path of downloaded file to the preProcess notebooks (replace 'wfile' with your own path )
+Add the path of downloaded file to the preProcess notebooks (replace 'wefile' with your own path )
 + PubMed-shuffle-win-30:
 https://github.com/cambridgeltl/BioNLP-2016